inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 She was just like Jesse James.
 She really worked me over good,
 She was a credit to her genr.
-She put me through some changes, boy,
+She t me through some changes, boy,
 Sort of like a Waring blenr.		[chorus]

 I met a girl at the Rainbow Bar,